gayverjr/opencap/docs/interfaces/Columbus.rst

 Step 2: Generating human readable density matrix files
 -------------------------------------------------------
 The next step is to convert the `cid1trfl` files into a human readable format.
-The Columbus utility `iwfmt` can be used for this purpose.
+The Columbus utility `iwfmt.x` can be used for this purpose.
 We provide a bash script in the main repository :option:`utilities/write_iwfmt.bash` which can be executed in the WORK directory to generate these files, assuming that the $COLUMBUS environment variable is properly set.